What Delegation Looks Like in Practice

 A trustee who complies with subsection A is not liable to the beneficiaries or to the trust for an action of the agent to whom the function was delegated.

-A.R.S. § 14-10807(C)There is also a jurisdictional hook: any agent who accepts a delegation from a trustee of an Arizona trust submits to the jurisdiction of Arizona courts.
+A.R.S. § 14-10807(C)There is also a jurisdictional hook.
+Any agent who accepts a delegation from a trustee of a trust submits to the jurisdiction of the courts.
 That means beneficiaries have a clear legal path if they need to hold the agent accountable.